 Understanding FTE Types and Partnership Categories

-Created by Josh Mentzer, Modified on Fri, 27 Jan 2023 at 02:14 PM by Josh Mentzer
+Created by Josh Mentzer, Modified on Wed, May 29 at 3:01 PM by Josh Mentzer

 When entering Opportunities into Work Studyforce, it's important to correctly label the FTE associated with that opportunity and identify the correct partnership category.
 In this article, we'll define each type of FTE and the associated partnership category.